COVID-19 Community of Practice

 The COVID-19 Community of Practice for Ontario Family Physicians is a one-credit-per-hour Group Learning program that has been certified for up to a total of 32 credits.

-Please join us for the 74th in our series “Changing the way we work” on Friday April 5, 2024.
-In this session, we will have a brief discussion on circulating infectious diseases.
-We will also highlight key updates to the Osteoporosis Canada Guidelines and review practical tools to help in your family practice.
+Please join us for the 75th in our series “Changing the way we work” on Friday April 26, 2024.
+In this session, we will provide a brief overview on circulating infectious diseases.
+We will also discuss practical approaches to diagnosing and supporting ADHD in your practice.
 The main program will be held from 7:55-9:00am, with time for additional Q&A until 9:15am.
 We appreciate you submitting questions at registration to help us plan the session.

 Panelists